Maximize revenue, mitigate risks, and strengthen relationships

 - Extended Enterprise Compliance and Recovery - We work with organizations to identify and manage risks resulting from extended business relationships to enhance value, drive cost savings, manage corporate reputation and audit/legal exposure, and manage compliance—both their own and on the part of the business partner.

 - Third-Party Advisory (TPA) - We help organizations maximize value and minimize the risks associated with third-party relationships.
 Services include the development and implementation of third-party risk management (TPRM) frameworks, and the assessment and management of third-party contracts.
 Additionally, we provide analytics to enhance third-party risk management, including third-party governance and risk management (TPGRM), contract management and compliance, software asset management, and automotive dealership services.

-This second annual survey report looks at how global organizations are addressing the challenges they face in managing third-party risk in uncertain external environments while remaining agile and competitive in the marketplace.
-It also highlights five key areas where most organizations need improvement.
+This third annual survey report looks at how global organizations are putting a renewed focus on enhancing EERM amid increasing dependence on third-parties.
+It also highlights six key areas where most organizations need improvement.